Once scientists asked the question and it was not an obvious

 long list of possible causes, and some made this the linchpin.
 For

-example, in 1897 a geologist pointed out that a deviation of the Gulf
+example, in 1897 a geologist speculated that a deviation of the Gulf

 Stream current, due perhaps to a gradual raising of land, might set off a